 Indicator

-An indicator is a card that you can add to your dashboard to show the numeric attributes of individual features or display a summary statistic.
+An indicator is a card that you can add to a dashboard to show the numeric attributes of individual features or display a summary statistic.
 Indicators can also be used to compare the calculated value to a reference value.
 You can configure indicators in many different ways, including adding icons, using conditional formatting, or using advanced formatting.

 The following are examples of the many configurations possible with an indicator: